craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/navigating-main-menu.rst

 |

-:ref:`newIa-users-group-management` contains more information on managing users and groups.
+:ref:`users-group-management` contains more information on managing users and groups.

-.. _newIa-main-menu-tool-cluster:
+.. _main-menu-tool-cluster:

 -------
 Cluster
 -------
 ``Cluster`` lets the administrator manage Studio clusters.
-See :ref:`newIa-clustering` for more information on how to setup clustering and available actions from ``Cluster`` from the Main Menu
+See :ref:`clustering` for more information on how to setup clustering and available actions from ``Cluster`` from the Main Menu

 .. image:: /_static/images/system-admin/main-menu/main-menu-cluster.webp
     :alt: System Administrator - Navigation Menu Cluster
     :align: center
     :width: 85%

-.. _newIa-main-menu-tool-audit:
+.. _main-menu-tool-audit:

 -----
 Audit